dojo/docs/dojox/drawing.rst

 DojoX Drawing contains several methods to manipulate the drawing.
 Most of these methods can be found in the main JavaScript file, drawing.js:

 **onSurfaceReady**
 	Any actions taken on the drawing should happen within this function or after it's called.
-This event is similar to dojo.addOnLoad; it fires when the canvas is ready.
+This event is similar to dojo.ready; it fires when the canvas is ready.

 **addStencil**
 	To programmatically add a Stencil to the drawing, use the *addStencil* method with two arguments, the basic Stencil type, and a object properties, which should include either the Stencil data or Stencil points.